Civil EngineeringFind a programme

 Earthquake and Geotechnical Engineering

 This area encompasses structural engineering, advanced composite materials and geomechanics.
-Based around BLADE (the £20-million Bristol Laboratories for Advanced Dynamics Engineering) and the Earthquake Engineering Research Centre (EERC), the group focuses on the non-linear performance and reliability of civil engineering infrastructure, with an emphasis on dynamic loading.
-It develops techniques for numerical analysis, physical testing of infrastructure in the field and laboratory structural and geotechnical material behaviour characterisation and modelling, structural vulnerability and overall non-linear dynamic performance assessment.
+Based around BLADE (the £20 million Bristol Laboratories for Advanced Dynamics Engineering) and the Earthquake Engineering Research Centre, the group focuses on the non-linear performance and reliability of civil engineering infrastructure, with an emphasis on dynamic loading.
+It develops techniques for theoretical and numerical analysis, physical testing of infrastructure in the field and laboratory structural and geotechnical material behaviour characterisation and modelling, structural vulnerability and overall non-linear dynamic performance assessment.
 This group is the largest in the UK with an interest in earthquake engineering.

 The Earthquake Engineering Research Centre hosts one of Europe's leading academic experimental research facilities in earthquake engineering and structural dynamics.
-The centre has made notable advances in several areas including the mechanisms of wind and pedestrian-induced vibrations, the non-linear dynamics of masonry and other buildings (including strengthening and using advanced composites), and the seismic response of large dams.
-Research in advanced composites links with the faculty's Advanced Composites Centre for Innovation and Science (ACCIS) and focuses on large-scale testing and advanced theoretical analysis of hybrid structures comprising any combination of conventional construction materials and novel materials, such as limecrete and fibre reinforced polymers, which have significant sustainability benefits for use in buildings and bridges.
+The centre has made notable advances in several areas, including the mechanisms of wind and pedestrian-induced vibrations, the non-linear dynamics of masonry and other buildings (including strengthening and using advanced composites), and the seismic response of bridges and large dams.
+Research in advanced composites links with the faculty's Advanced Composites Centre for Innovation and Science and focuses on large-scale testing and advanced theoretical analysis of hybrid structures, comprising any combination of conventional construction materials and novel materials (such as limecrete and fibre-reinforced polymers) which have significant sustainability benefits for use in buildings and bridges.

 Water and Environment